jaanga/terrain/readme.md

 ## Strategies

-Follow thw TMS/Slippy Map system
+Follow the TMS/Slippy Map system

 * The folder structure in conjunction with the URL is used to index or catalog the files
 * PNG files are used to store the data